AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Think About Your Messaging

-The choice we have to make is between respecting the order of the letters in the alphabet (see [ordinal data](https://en.wikipedia.org/wiki/Ordinal_data)) or sort them by the measure defining the length of our bars.
-I would make the argument for sorting.
-I think sorting relieves a huge amount of work.
-Those reading our chart have plenty to make sense of already.
-Why not sort so the letters most frequently used pop out immediately?
+We have a choice to make between respecting the implicit order of the letters in the alphabet (see [ordinal data](https://en.wikipedia.org/wiki/Ordinal_data)) or sorting them by how often their used.
+For the sake of argument, I'm going to side with the choice of sorting.
+Sorting relieves a huge amount of work for those reading our chart.
+Even though our chart's relatively simple unsorted bars are much harder to reason.
+Sorting brings those letters most frequently used to readers attention immediately.

-To leave the letters unsorted does tell the story of where along the alphabet the most letters used lie, but that isn't the message here.
-We could also encode the vowels with a different hue so they stand out.
-At the end of the day, the success of our chart depends how effectively we communicate the important messages.

 [(back to Work Flow)](#work-flow)